Hidden Drawbacks

 Now, critics argue that loyalty programs inflate prices or restrict flexibility—and they’re not entirely wrong.
 If you chase status without strategy, you might overspend.
 So, are hotel loyalty programs worth it?
 It depends on how often you travel and whether you leverage the benefits.

-Looking ahead (and this is speculation), programs may lean further into personalized perks powered by data—think custom offers or dynamic upgrades.
-In other words, less cookie-cutter, more curated experience.
-Pro tip: always compare member rates before booking; loyalty should add value, not blind you to better deals.
+Looking ahead, and yeah, this is pure speculation, programs might lean further into personalized perks powered by data.
+Custom offers.
+Dynamic upgrades.
+Less cookie-cutter, more curated.
+Here’s the thing: always compare member rates before booking.
+Loyalty should add value, not blind you to better deals.

 loyalty value